luxeengine/luxe-docs/docs/tutorial/input-handling.md

 There's two main forms of interacting with the `Input` system.

-In each case, you can use the direct key or mouse values, or you can bind several keys to named events, like making a single event called `"jump"` that's bound to gamepad, keyboard and mouse.
+You can use the direct key or mouse values, or you can bind several keys to named events, like making a single event called `"jump"` that's bound to gamepad, keyboard and mouse.
 Named events are good for accessibility since they can be remapped, and provide multiple defaults.

-Typically you'd want to use events only, but for debugging and prototyping it can be convenient to query directly.
+Typically you'd want to use events, but for debugging and prototyping it can be convenient to query directly.

+There are two ways to get input information from luxe:

 - input queries - good for prototypes and reactive input (query changes frequently)
-- event based callbacks - good for general purpose use where input is connected once
+- input callbacks - good for general purpose use where input is connected once

-For this tutorial, we'll use the query version for now.
+For this tutorial, we'll use the query version for now but we'll use named input events later in the tutorial.

 !!! note ""
     There's a wip refactor of input events that makes them nicer to use.
 For now we'll use the direct approach.